livecycle/preevy/site/docs/drivers/gcp-gce.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: GCP Compute Engine Driver
 ---

 # GCP Compute Engine Driver

 Preevy can provision virtual machines on GCP using the `gce` driver.
-Google compute engine provisioning time for a VM is usually less then a minute, the default machine size in use is e2-small (2GB, 2vCpu) which cost around $12 per month.
+Google compute engine provisioning time for a VM is usually less than a minute, the default machine size in use is e2-small (2GB, 2vCpu) which cost around $12 per month.
 Google compute also offer $300 free credit for new users which is suited for trying out preevy.

 ### Supported flags